Camillekiro/Predicting-Super-Bowl-LVI/README.md

 # Predicting-Super-Bowl-LVI

-Predicting the score of the home team and visiting team for super bowl LVI using R.
+In this project, I predicted the final scores of both superbowl LVI teams before kick off.
-The data for this analysis was provided by advanced sports analytics.
+The data for this analysis was provided by advanced sports analytics and I used R for the analysis.
+A full report with summary statistics and some visualization will be provided shortly as a PDF.
+Taking you for your time and attention, you are welcomed to leave some thoughts.

+Stay Tuned!
+Camille Kirongozi